Pax 2 Vaporizer Review [4k Video] ~14:13

 The Pax 2 portable vaporizer is smaller, lighter, more durable and easily one of the most reliable vaporizers that you can currently buy.
 The Pax 2 comes with better battery life, a deeper oven for more even heating and four different heat settings now instead of three on the original.
 The new temp range is also a wider spectrum.
 10 degrees lower and 10 degrees higher for a bit more control during your sessions.

-Update: The Pax 3 is now available and retails for $274.99.
+Update: The Pax 3 is now available and retails for $249.99.
 Key upgrades with the Pax 3 include the ability to vape both dry herbs and concentrates with the newly designed concentrate lid, a 15-20 second pre-heat time, slightly larger battery (3500mAh vs 3000mAh Pax 2), Full Temp Spectrum via the Pax Labs Smartphone App (Bluetooth), and haptic feedback.
 Pax Vapor also released a “Device Only” option for the Pax 3 which drops the price to $199.99.
 Check out my Pax 3 review for more info.

 Pax 2 Size and Portability